 Fortunately, patients today have more options than ever for joint replacement surgery, including robotic-arm assisted surgery.

 Knee and hip replacement surgeries are usually necessary when the joint is worn or damaged resulting in your mobility being reduced and pain even while resting.
 The most common reasons for this lack of mobility and pain include the following:

-At UPMC in South Central Pa., one of the treatment options we offer patients is robotic-arm assisted surgery.
+At UPMC in Central Pa., one of the treatment options we offer patients is robotic-arm assisted surgery.
 This technology is changing the way joint replacement surgeries are performed by providing each patient with a personalized plan based on their specific diagnosis and unique anatomy — delivered with robotic precision.
 This is the key to a more natural-feeling joint after surgery.

 Robotic-arm assisted surgery for total knee and total hip replacement is performed at UPMC Harrisburg, Lititz, and Memorial.
-Robotic total hip is performed at UPMC Pinnacle Harrisburg.
+Robotic total hip is performed at UPMC Harrisburg.

 Before surgery, a CT scan of your knee or hip is taken and turned into a three-dimensional virtual model.
 The CT model is loaded into the robotic-arm assisted system software and allows your surgeon to create a personalized surgical plan based on your unique anatomy.

 During surgery, the doctor guides the robotic-arm in preparing the bone for implant.
 This technology helps prevent going outside of the boundaries defined by the CT model, protecting the soft tissue of the ligaments around the joint.
 This provides more accurate placement and alignment of the implant.
 This in turn results in more natural motion following surgery.